 Focus areas: Asian security, governments, political culture, Internet and political participation, international relations, globalization, Japanese politics and political thought, technology and innovation for education

 Fumiko Sasaki is a specialist in international relations focused on Asia as well as Japanese Politics.
-At Columbia University, she teaches East Asian Security for SIPA during the summer session, is an advisor for the capstone program, and an Adjunct Associate Research Scholar at the Weatherhead East Asian Institute.
+At Columbia University, she teaches East Asian Security for SIPA during the summer session, is an advisor for the capstone program, taught Politics, Society and Sustainable Environment at the Earth Institute, and was an Adjunct Associate Research Scholar at the Weatherhead East Asian Institute.
 She teaches East Asian Security at School of Advanced International studies (SAIS) at Johns Hopkins University, too.
 Previously, she was a visiting scholar at The New School.
 She has been a panelist and speaker on various occasions at Columbia University and at Johns Hopkins University.

 Dr. Sasaki received a Ph.
 D and M. A. in Asian Studies and International Relations from SAIS at Johns Hopkins University.
 Her book, Nationalism, Political Realism and Democracy in Japan: The Thought of Masao Maruyama, assesses the development of democracy in Post-War Japan through the writings of the brilliant political thinker.
 She has appeared as an expert in various media and frequently lectures on Asian security issues.